 Up-front conservatory costs are not the only thing to consider, don’t forget you may need to do interior finshings such as lighting, heating, décor & furnishing or blinds & curtains – all these things add to the final price.
 Which is why an "instant online quote" can give you only part of the total cost of getting that new home extension finished and ready to enjoy.

 What are the different types of conservatories?

-There are 3 areas to consider for this answer 1) the type of material the conservatory is built from and 2) the style of the conservatory itself.
+There are some things to consider for this answer, the type of material the conservatory is built from and the style of the conservatory itself.

 - Materials - The most common materials used in the construction of conservatories would be uPVC, Hardwood, Engineered Wood or Aluminium.
 Out of these materials, uPVC is most likely to offer the lowest installation price and ongoing maintenance costs.

 - Labour costs - instant online quotes do not take into account difficult or abnormal site condititons.
 Labour cost on this aspect alone can vary greatly.
 Get a survey & written quote.

 - Style - Popular styles include Lean-to and Victorian Conservatories.

 You can see what the most popular conservatory styles are on this page.